Frank Ocean's Adorably Creepy Alien Baby Makes for the Most Unexpected Accessory at the 2021 Met Gala - NewsBreak

 Frank Ocean's Adorably Creepy Alien Baby Makes for the Most Unexpected Accessory at the 2021 Met Gala

+Watch: 2021 Met Gala: See Lil Nas X, Billie Eilish & More!.
 Frank Ocean brought an unusual friend with him to the 2021 Met Gala.
 The boundary-pushing singer, who isn't known for making many public appearances, hit the red carpet on Monday, Sept.
 13, where his green-dyed hair appeared to be a similar hue to the skin tone of a robotic alien baby he was carrying with him.
-He also wore a dark Prada jacket over a white T-shirt, along with a silver necklace from his own Homer jewelry line.
-At one point, Frank was asked for the name of his "son," to which the 33-year-old "Thinkin Bout You" singer replied, "Cody."
-The synthetic infant was cheerfully seen bobbing its head, blinking and waving at fans as Frank cradled...www.imdb.com
+He also wore a dark Prada jacket over a white T-shirt, along with a silver necklace from his own Homer jewelry line.www.eonline.com

 Comments / 0